Is the AARP supplement a good decision?

 I understand AARP offers a Medicare Supplement.
 Is the ARRP supplement a good decision?

 The plans offered by AARP must comply with the Medicare rule that states all Medicare Supplements by category must be the same.
 The plan offered by AARP is underwritten by United Healthcare.
-The UHC plan allows for a savings of 30% of your first year premium if you are age 65 and enrolled in Medicare Part B. Then you will save 27% of your second-year premium, decreasing 3% each year for the length of the ten year discount.
+The UHC plan allows for a savings of 30% of your first-year premium if you are age 65 and enrolled in Medicare Part B. Then you will save 27% of your second-year premium, decreasing 3% each year for the length of the ten-year discount.

-We at Medigap Pro we are independent insurance brokers.
+We at Medigap Pro are independent insurance brokers.
 This means we have access to the best premium rates in your state.
 We always beat the prices offered by UHC.
-We also do not put you in a position where a “discount” is reduced on a yearly basis this causing your premiums to increase significantly.
+We also do not put you in a position where a “discount” is reduced on a yearly basis thus causing your premiums to increase significantly.

 Which do you recommend Original Medicare or Medicare Advantage?

 We believe the Medicare Advantage plan will not save you money.
 The surprise of Medicare Advantage plans is the cost you pay for deductibles, copayments, and coinsurance.
 You might experience up to $6700 in additional out-of-pocket cost.